espruino/Espruino/README_Building.md

   end
 ```

-When the VirtualBox is starting, the Bluetooth adapter and MBED CMSIS-DAP will be unavailable to the host OS, and will disapear, only to appear as dedicated resources to the guest OS.
+When the VirtualBox is starting, the Bluetooth adapter and MBED CMSIS-DAP will be unavailable to the host OS, and will disappear, only to appear as dedicated resources to the guest OS.

-The following is the syslog when inserting and removint a micro:bit
+The following is the syslog when inserting and removing a micro:bit

 ```bash
 Feb 12 20:28:55 ubuntu-xenial systemd[1]: Started User Manager for UID 1000.